-Under the Fire Brigades Regulation 2008 clause 18, 1 (a) (b) and (f):
+Under the Fire Brigades Regulation 2008 clause 18, 1 (a) (b) and (f), and 18, 2:

-(1) A firefighter must not:

-- (a) come on duty while under the influence of alcohol or a drug, or - (b) while on duty, consume, use or possess any alcohol or drug, or - (f) while off duty, enter or remain on departmental premises without authority.
+- (1) A firefighter must not: - (a) come on duty while under the influence of alcohol or a drug, or - (b) while on duty, consume, use or possess any alcohol or drug, or - (f) while off duty, enter or remain on departmental premises without authority. - (2) The officer in charge of any departmental premises must refuse to permit a firefighter to come on duty if of the opinion that the firefighter is under the influence of alcohol or a drug to the extent that the firefighter is unable to exercise the functions of a firefighter.